0xpmo/based-marketplace/contracts/README.md

 ### Important

-Env vars (address updates) should automatically be copied into .env in (/contracts directory), but if it isn't manually them.
+Env vars (address updates) should automatically be copied into .env in (/contracts directory), but if it isn't manually copy them.

 Verify the deployment: